cassell/Parm/README.md

 		}
 	});

-Unbuffered Processing of large datasets for Memory Safe Closures (will potentially lock the table while processing)
+Unbuffered Processing of large data sets for Memory Safe Closures (will potentially lock the table while processing)

 	$f = new UserFactory(); // imagine a table with millions of rows
 	$f->unbufferedProcess(function($user)